 - You are not shown a critical exhibit the candidate gets in the middle of the case, making it unsuitable for practice from then on

 - The candidate’s initial structure is insightful because it breaks down the population problem into its key drivers

-- You can’t really tell whether his insights regarding the exhibits were good or not because you can’t see the exhibits, but I would expect next-steps after the conclusions (e.g. after 10:03, he could have said “And to figure out whether this really is the cause of the population decrease, the next thing I would do is…”)
+- The insights the candidate provided on the exhibits are spot-on, but I would expect next-steps after the conclusions (e.g. after 10:33, he could have said “And to figure out whether this really is the cause of the population decrease, the next thing I would do is…”)

 The next video is THE SINGLE BEST in this list for solo practice.

 You will see Bruno’s reaction to challenges most people only face in their actual interviews.
 Mock interviews hardly prepare you for this at all:

 - How should you react when an interviewer asks you for more ideas after you’ve given everything you have?

 - What do you do when your interviewer asks for a recommendation having given you nearly no data?

 Go ahead and see for yourself.

 (And how would a real candidate do in this case?
 I interviewed a candidate with this very same case and recorded it so you could see for yourself.)